apache/nuttx-apps/examples/README.txt

 ^^^^^^^^^^^^^

   A test of the poll() and select() APIs using FIFOs and, if available, stdin, and a TCP/IP socket.
-In order to build this test, you must the following selected in your NuttX configuration file:

-  CONFIG_DISABLE_POLL               - NOT defined

-  In order to use the TCP/IP select test, you have also the following additional things selected in your NuttX configuration file:
+In order to use the TCP/IP select test, you must have the following things selected in your NuttX configuration file:

   CONFIG_NET                        - Defined for general network support CONFIG_NET_TCP                    - Defined for TCP/IP support